Chip-Biscuit/Lotr-Fellowship-EUV1.0-Fix/README.md

 all other settings can be edited in D3D8.INI

 Default for FPS is 60 you can change it in d3d8.ini. be aware that going above 60fps in this game may cause issues.

+IMPORTANT:
+if you have your game installed to your C drive then you will have to run the launcher as administrator if it doesnt work or right click your fellowship folder where all the game files are and go to properties and security and tick all the box's.

 if you would like to leave feedback or submit a bug please use the form provided: